The Office of Undergraduate Research Scholars & UHSP Presents

 What is the time commitment of a judge or volunteer?

 It depends.
 Generally, judging will take an hour to an hour and a half total (or about 15-20 minutes per project).
 Student presentations are fairly short, but judges may have additional questions before ranking the poster or oral talk.
 As for volunteers, the time commitment depends on how much time you are able to spare.
-Our office will need the most help during set-up (9am-10am) and clean-up (12pm-1pm) Monday and Tuesday.
+Our office will need the most help during set-up and clean-up Wednesday and Thursday, times TBA.

 How will student projects be evaluated?